 where θ(t) is the deterministic equilibrium for the trait at time t and α is the strength of the deterministic pull (e.g. selection) towards that equilibrium along a branch of a tree.
 Whereas represents an equilibrium value of the evolutionary process, and are generally interpreted as evolutionary rates.
 Hypotheses regarding trait evolution are specified by painting “regimes” on the tree to indicate where these parameters are expected to shift.
 The simplest OU models allow multiple equilibria, with the evolutionary process leading to differences in mean phenotype across regimes.
 Further model extensions also allow the strength of the deterministic pull and the stochastic noise intensity to vary across regimes (Beaulieu, et al. 2012).
 Although these simple stochastic models typically are used to fit alternative scenarios for the dynamics of adaptive evolution, they are extremely flexible and can be interpreted in different ways.
 Here, we demonstrate how they can be used to model stochastic evolution under varying levels of constraint.

 Consider how different metamorphic strategies might translate into the parameters of the BM and OU models for genome size.
 It is tempting to suggest that high TE accumulation resulting from relaxed TE control would be fit by a large value for noise intensity σ.
-However, mutation pressure biased towards genome expansion predicts more TE insertions than deletions, whereas the BM process models equal levels of insertions and deletions because there is no bias in the random walk.
+However, mutation pressure biased towards genome expansion predicts more TE insertions than deletions, whereas the BM process would predict equal levels of insertions and deletions because there is no bias in the random walk.
 Therefore, a better model for lineages accumulating TEs freed from constraint on genome size imposed by metamorphic repatterning might be one with weak deterministic pull toward a very large equilibrium and moderate stochastic noise intensity (i.e. a biased random walk).
 For lineages with metamorphic repatterning, the constraints imposed on genome size/TE accumulation by evolutionary pressure to complete development within a certain timeframe may be better modeled by smaller equilibrium values with moderate deterministic pull and stochastic noise.
 The equilibrium value, in this case, represents the balance between biased mutation pressure driving genome size up and a constraint imposing an upper bound.
 In the absence of metamorphic repatterning, TE accumulation would approach some upper limit imposed by other constraints such as maintenance of cell function in the face of decreasing surface-area-to-volume ratio as cell size increases [cite].

 To explore these ideas more fully, we considered three life histories: metamorphic, direct-developing, and paedomorphic.
 Within the metamorphic life history, we further distinguished between those in which the animals can feed throughout metamorphosis and those where the animals are unable to feed.
 The latter includes only the family Plethodontidae, which undergo a more synchronous metamorphosis with replacement of cartilaginous elements that underlie the change from suction to projectile feeding (Rose 1995b; Deban and Marks 2002).